[Other doc versions]

-A Stash admin can configure the branching model for a repository, by going to Settings > Branching model for the repository and clicking Enable branching model.
+To configure the branching model for a repository, go to Settings > Branching model for the repository and click Enable branching model.
 Note that for new repositories, the branching model is enabled by default, and uses the default branch prefixes.

 Stash makes a number of branch types available, as described below.
 Use the checkboxes to enable just those branch types that map to your workflow.
 Note that several branch types have default branch naming prefixes (for example the default prefix for the 'feature' branch type is

 feature/), as shown:

 You can create a new branch when in JIRA (version 6.1 and above) or in Stash.
 Either way, you can override the settings that Stash suggests for the repository, branch type, branching point and branch name.

 JIRA must be connected with Stash by an application link for this functionality to be available.